+No contingent consideration revaluation was recorded in 2022 and 2020.
 In 2021, the Company revalued the contingent consideration liability related to the AmberLeaf acquisition after determining that relevant conditions for payment of such liability were likely not to be satisfied.
 The revaluation resulted in a \$2.9 million reduction to the contingent consideration liability.
-In 2019, the Company revalued the contingent consideration liability of the InfoTrellis acquisition after determining that relevant conditions for payment of such liability were not satisfied.
-The revaluation resulted in a \$6.1 million reduction to the contingent consideration liability.
-No contingent consideration revaluation was recorded in 2020.
-Both of these credits are reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
-No contingent consideration liability remained outstanding as of December 31, 2021.
+The credit is reflected in selling, general and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8, herein.
+No contingent consideration liability remained outstanding as of December 31, 2022 and 2021.

-Derivative Instruments and Hedging Activities-Interest Rate Swap Contracts
+Derivative Instruments and Hedging Activities - Interest Rate Swap Contracts

-Concurrent with the Company's borrowings on July 13, 2017 under its new credit facility, the Company entered into an interest-rate swap to convert the debt's variable interest rate to a fixed rate of interest.
-These swap contracts, which matured on April 1, 2021, have been designated as a cash flow hedging instrument and qualified as effective hedges at inception under ASC Topic 815 "Derivatives and Hedging".
+Concurrent with the Company's borrowings on July 13, 2017 under its credit facility, the Company entered into an interest-rate swap to convert the debt's variable interest rate to a fixed rate of interest.
+These swap contracts, which matured on April 1, 2021, were designated as a cash flow hedging instrument and qualified as effective hedges at inception under ASC Topic 815 "Derivatives and Hedging".
 These contracts are recognized on the balance sheet at fair value.
 The effective portion of the changes in fair value on these contracts is recorded in other comprehensive income (loss) and is reclassified into the Consolidated Statements of Operations as interest expense in the same period in which the underlying transaction affects earnings.